eustin/trading-pipeline/README.md

 # trading-pipeline
-A trading data pipeline and strategy tester written in Python.
+A trading data pipeline and strategy tester written in Python. **Under heavy development.**

 1. Data is exported from MetaTrader via a custom indicator.
 2. Apache Airflow DAG uploads these to Google Cloud Storage and inserts them into a staging table in BigQuery.